xpdota/triggevent-site/pages/How-Triggevent-is-Different.md

 ```
 [//]: # (@formatter:on)

-This example is for Wrath of the Heavens, when the dynamo happens.
+This example is for Wrath of the Heavens, when the dynamo starts casting.
 If you have lightning, it will call "in with lightning", and if you don't, it just calls "in".

+Normally, you'd need a separate trigger to collect these buffs, but Triggevent makes this approach unnecessary.

 ## Sequential Triggers

 Many mechanics consist of complex sequences of events.
 These can be a mess to make triggers for, because there's no way to read them that
-provides a nice overview of the actual flow and logic.
+provides a nice overview of the actual flow of the mechanic and logic of the trigger.
 Here's the full Wrath of the Heavens example:

 [//]: # (@formatter:off)
 ```java